FactomProject/anchormaker/README.md

 For testnet, run it with the `-testnet` flag.

 First and only the first time you are running bitcoind, make sure to run it with `-txindex=1 -rescan -reindex` flags to make sure we have access to raw transactions.
 You only need to run it once like this.
+Make sure bitcoind synchronizes fully with these flags.

 Make sure your bitcoin .conf file has the following data (for testnet):